UI design – behind the design of User Interface in Aporia: Beyond the Valley

 In regards to my former work then I have previously been creating the Animus for Assassin’s Creed Identity, where the design had to look very sterile, sharp and futuristic.
 Later, I worked on some casual games, that demanded a very different appeal.
 Here the design of the interface had to be cute, warm, friendly and above all super simple to interact with.

 Aporia on the other hand was a wonderful new canvas to work on for me as it demanded a more subtle and in my opinion tasteful UI.
 We had to create a legacy in the expression and not build on top of an old already established UI.
 This gave me a strong sense of ownership and responsibility for the game, which Dilan and I were tasked with producing.
 Another thing that greatly appealed to me was the fact that Aporia was using non-verbal and non-written storytelling.
-This was especially true as I am dyslexic myself, and this is probably one of the reasons why I have always had such a great love of visual communication; which is the language that every human can intuitively understand if “spoken” well.
+This was especially true as I am dyslexic myself, and this is probably one of the reasons why I had to use a scrabble word finder to help myself come up with words so I could communicate better with the people around me though I always had such a great love for visual communication because of it’s simple use; which is the language that every human can intuitively understand if “spoken” well.

 The art and culture of the civilisation that we explore in Aporia: Beyond the Valley had been established very well beforehand, by our Conceptual Art Director Nina Vinde Folkersen, when Dilan and I joined the project.
 For me, this meant that I should try to develop this cultural fingerprint further by making that defined artstyle dictate the visual rules for the HUD and Tutorials.
 Therefore, we used Nina’s work as the foundation and as a starting point for a branching exploration of the UI.